Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 The downside is that batoning needs a lot of practice, and it can damage your knife in the process.
 If you’re not careful, you might even end up hurting yourself.

 The trick to successful batoning is to make sure that your knife is sharp and its edge is placed perfectly straight onto the block.
-Then, strike it with the baton nice and hard so it splits right down the center.
+Then, strike it with the baton nice and hard to split it right down the center.

-Since the primitive man didn’t have matches or lighters, they primarily made fire through friction, and they produced friction through drills.
+Since primitive folks didn’t have matches or lighters, they primarily made fire through friction, and they produced friction through drills.

 There are many types of drills out there, but they more or less have the same basic components: a spindle or a long stick that one uses to create friction and a fireboard, which is a flat piece of wood that collects the embers made by the spindle.